Atoroe/TCA_CleanArchitecture_SwiftUI_Demo/README.md

 - **Swift Testing** for tests
 - **Swift 6.2** with upcoming features (`InferIsolatedConformances`, `NonisolatedNonsendingByDefault`)

-**Swift 6 Migration**: The project has completed migration to Swift 6.2 with default actor isolation enabled.
-SwiftUI Views are automatically isolated to `@MainActor` for type-safe UI operations.
-Network operations use `@concurrent` to execute outside the main actor, preventing UI blocking.
+**Swift 6 Migration**: The project has fully migrated to Swift 6.2 with strict concurrency checks enabled (`SWIFT_STRICT_CONCURRENCY = complete`).
+SwiftUI Views are automatically isolated to `@MainActor`, and network operations use `@concurrent` to execute safely off the main actor.
+The project builds with zero concurrency warnings.

 The architecture ensures separation of concerns, testability, and scalability.

 ## Quick Start

 ### Prerequisites
-- Xcode 15+
+- Xcode 26+
 - iOS 17+ simulator

 ### First Run Setup